jupyter/governance/software_subprojects.md

 Software design and development in Project Jupyter is organized into a set of Software Subprojects.
 These software Subprojects often map onto GitHub repositories/organizations, but that is not strictly required.
 The lifecycle of Software Subprojects is [described in detail here](newsubprojects.md).

-Since Project Jupyter promotes open technical standards and interoperability among components, there is a rich ecosystem of tools developed by third parties that are not under the umbrella of Project Jupyter’s Governance or the Software Steering Council.
-We strive to maintain open communication with this community, however,this document focuses only on official Jupyter Subprojects.

 ## Responsibilities of Jupyter Subprojects

 Unless the Software Steering Council (SSC) or the Board of Directors says otherwise, Subprojects self-govern as autonomously as possible, while following the overall governance model and processes of Project Jupyter.
 Specifically, all Subprojects under Jupyter’s governance have the following responsibilities: